Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - That is, they have better "generalizing" properties.
 - SVMs and kernel machines are superb examples of how work in several disciplines, using highly technical mathematical apparatus, has contributed to powerful new techniques in artificial intelligence.

-### Chapter Thirty: Natural Languages and Natural Scenes
+### Chapter 30: Natural Languages and Natural Scenes

 - Systems that use grammars for analyzing natural language sentences must use parsing algorithms to search among candidate "parse trees" to find one or more that fits an input sentence.
 - For realistic grammars that "accept" those word strings we think of as legal sentences and reject those strings we take to be non-sentences, it's often the case that there are many possible parses, each conveying a different meaning.